-Prednisolone is used to treat a wide range of health problems including allergies, blood disorders, skin diseases, infections, certain cancers and to prevent organ rejection after a transplant.
+Prednisolone is a medicine used to treat a wide range of health problems including allergies, blood disorders, skin diseases, inflammation, infections and certain cancers and to prevent organ rejection after a transplant.

-It helps by reducing inflammation.
-It also damps down your immune system, which can help in autoimmune illnesses like rheumatoid arthritis, where your immune system mistakenly attacks its own tissues.
+It helps by reducing swelling (inflammation) and can also calm down your immune system.
+This helps autoimmune conditions, like rheumatoid arthritis, where your immune system mistakenly attacks its own tissues.

-Prednisolone is available only on prescription as tablets and as a liquid to drink.
+Prednisolone is available only on prescription as tablets and as a liquid you swallow.
 It can also be given by injection but this is usually only done in hospital.

 Updated: 20 March 2020

-- have had an allergic reaction to prednisolone or any other medicine
+- have ever had an allergic reaction to prednisolone or any other medicine

 - are trying to get pregnant, are already pregnant or you are breastfeeding